ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ![fig1](./Diagrams/UML.png)
 </br>_Figure 1: An overview of the domain model_

 The UML diagram above illustrates the domain model.
 It depicts the relations and cardinalities between the entities.
 The Author entity inherits from the ASP.NET Identity’s IdentityUser providing the application with key components regarding the Author-related data.
 As additional features to the project requirements, both a Bio and the Author’s ability to have a (profile) picture were implemented.
 As shown in the figure, the Bio entity was implemented somewhat like the Cheep entity, in the sense that the entity refers back to an Author.
 However, unlike Cheep, each Author can only have a single Bio.
-The profile picture is implemented as a reference to an uploaded image stored elsewhere in the application.
+The profile picture was implemented as a reference to an uploaded image stored elsewhere in the application.

 ## Architecture — In the small